How Kits Work

 cd ~/my-existing-project

-npx @aiorg/cli add marketing-os
+npx @aiorg/cli@latest add marketing-os

 Includes: